AlexMercedCoder/bootcamp-new-project-template/docs/prd.md

 ## Component Architecture

 You can use the [Mermaid Markdown Syntax](https://mermaid-js.github.io/mermaid/#/flowchart) to create a chart of how the parts of your frontend website relate to each other.
 Units should represent components of your page.
+The following is an example you may see in a Single Page Application like a React App.

 ```mermaid
 flowchart LR